babelouest/ulfius/README.md

 ### struct _u_map API

-The `struct _u_map` is a simple key/value mapping API.
+The `struct _u_map` is a simple key/value mapping API used in the requests and the response for setting parameters.
 The available functions to use this structure are:

 ```c
 /**